webreinvent/vaah-docs/docs/vaahcms-2/backend/permissions.md

       .............
   },
   "success": "true",
-  "total_roles" : "// count of total roles of the application ",
-  "total_users" : "// count of total users of the application "
+  "total_roles" : "count of total roles of the application.", "total_users" : "count of total users of the application."
 }
 ```
 ---